KavinSub/infection/README.md

 The web visualization can be accessed here: https://infection-project-ka.herokuapp.com/

+The visualization has only been tested on Chrome, Firefox and Safari on desktop.
+I haven't tested it for mobile yet.
+Also, the application may take a few seconds to load because the Heroku dyno goes idle after a period of inactivity.

 To perform a total infection, click the total infection button and select a node.

 To perform a limited infection, first enter a number in the text field, then click limited infection.